CROCHET BASICS

 http://home.comcast.net/~gandal195/LetsRoll.html

-CH CHAIN With the slip knot on your hook, yarn over and draw the loop already on your hook.
+With the slip knot on your hook, yarn over and draw through the loop that is already on your hook.
 Continue this for how many chains you need to begin your project.

-The first row of a crochet project begins in a chain.
+The first row of a crochet project begins with a series of chain stitches.

 Ch-1 sp is the same as chain one space.